chetankhairnar05/Park_Ease_Batch_10/readme.md

 ---

+### How to Work

+open auth.html in live server , we have a admin with , email = admin@parkease.com
+password = admin123

+admin is responsible for creating area owner

+and area owner is responsible for creating parking area

 ## 1. Overview

 Park Ease provides an end-to-end solution for digital parking management, integrating automated gate operations, QR-based arrival workflows, and role-based access control.
 The system is designed for scalability, operational efficiency, and fast transactions.